Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Context: Online Task Learning

 \subsubsection{Interpretability}

 LLMs can generate open-ended, complex natural language utterances that exceed the ability of the agent's parsing and comprehension capabilities.
 Further, the LLM can introduce terms and concepts that are not known to the agent.
 Thus, another requirement is that LLM responses are interpretable by the agent.

-As we shall see below, the agent can bias generation toward the agent's native language capabilities through careful prompt construction.
+This requirement comes directly from an integrated, cognitive systems perspective on task learning.
+Today, any agent is limited to processing some restricted natural language (i.e., whatever its language capacities are, those ``native language capabilties'' are not as developed as typical adult speakers and users of that language).
+As we shall see below, an agent can bias generation toward the agent's native language capabilities through careful prompt construction.
+This requirement is thus analogous to the way in which humans adapt their own language when encountering other actors with more limited language competencies (e.g., artificial agents, young children).